Greeks strike over government's "starvation" budget

 In a letter to foreign lenders released late on Wednesday, Papademos said Greeks backed the reforms needed to secure its membership of the euro zone and the government was determined to implement the necessary measures.

-A former European Central Bank vice president, Papademos was sworn in last month after his Socialist predecessor was ousted over his call for a referendum on the bailout deal hammered out in October.
+A former European Central Bank vice president, Papademos was sworn in last month after his predecessor, Socialist premier George Papandreou, was ousted over his call for a referendum on the bailout deal hammered out in October.

 Since then Greece has tottered on the verge of bankruptcy.
 Squabbles among political leaders held up the release of bailout money while European partners watched in exasperation.